takenet/blip-docs/source/includes/en/extensions/contacts.md

 }
 ```

-If you have informations of some client stored on the chatbot's roster you can send a customized message using this values as message variables.
+If you have information of some client stored on the chatbot's roster, you can send a customized message using these values as message variables.
-To do this add a metadata `{ "#message.replaceVariables": "true" }` and use any property of the contact resource.
-This sample show how to replace a contact name on a welcome message.
+To do this, add a metadata `{ "#message.replaceVariables": "true" }` and use any property of the contact resource.
+This sample shows how to replace a contact name on a welcome message.